NorthernMan54/node-red-contrib-homebridge-automation/README.md

     <img src="docs/Homebridge and Node Red.png"/>
 </p>

 The above Node-RED Flow, turns on my 'Outside Office' light when the powder room is turned on, and turns them both off after 10 seconds.
-Not practical but a good sample.
+Not practical but a good sample of the power behind Node-RED.

 # Table of Contents